Plain Language Awards

 Judge: Plain Language Champion — Best Individual or Team

-Senior Tutor in Communications and Public Relations, Massey University, Wellington, New Zealand
+Senior Tutor in Journalism, Public Relations, and Communication, Massey University, Wellington, New Zealand

 I bring my passion for clear communication and my keen eye for copy-editing to my journalism and public relations courses at Massey University in Wellington.